Islandora/documentation/install/README.md

 You can connect to the machine via the browser at [http://localhost:8000](http://localhost:8000).

 The default Drupal login details are:

   * username: admin
   * password: islandora

 MySQL:

   * username: root
   * password: islandora

 The Fedora 4 REST API can be accessed at [http://localhost:8080/fcrepo/rest](http://localhost:8080/fcrepo/rest).
 It currently has authentication disabled.

 Tomcat Manager:

   * username: islandora
   * password: islandora

+Vagrant VM:

-You can connect to the machine via ssh: `ssh -p 2222 vagrant@localhost`
+You can connect to the machine via ssh: `vagrant ssh`

-The default VM login details are:

-  * username: vagrant
-  * password: vagrant
+Alternatively, for password based authentication you can use `ssh -p 2222 ubuntu@localhost`.
+To set the password, run

+`vagrant ssh`

+...
+ubuntu@islandora-deux:~$ sudo passwd ubuntu
+Enter new UNIX password:
+Retype new UNIX password:
+passwd: password updated successfully exit
+...

+`ssh -p 2222 ubuntu@localhost`

+Then enter your password.

 ## Environment